wpswings/pdf-generator-for-wp/readme.txt PDF.txt

 == Upgrade Notice ==

-= 1.0.9 - Released on 21 July 2022 =
+= 1.1.0 - Released on 28 September 2022 =

-* New : Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
+* New : Compatible with latest WP and WC
+* New : Compatible with php8
+* New : Show pdf icon based on the selected user roles
-* Fix :  Minor Bug Fixes
+* Fix : Minor bug fixes (font and template issue)